Applying for temporary traffic lights

 You must apply for permission for temporary traffic lights if you plan to take up part of a road for construction activity.

 Temporary traffic lights are used to direct traffic while roadworks are carried out.
 You must ask for permission from the council to put up temporary traffic signals on the public highway.
 Read more about the licence laws at legislation.gov.uk.

 Note: Transport for London is responsible for all traffic signals in London, including those within the borough.
-Any observations should be addressed to firstname.lastname@example.org.
+Any observations should be emailed to firstname.lastname@example.org.

 How to apply

 All applications should be submitted via EToN (Electronic Transfer of Noticing).
 EToN is the term used for the two-way transmission of notices between Utility Companies and Highway Authorities accompanied by a permit application.

 If EToN is not available, please request a hard copy by emailing email@example.com.